 Arrange Stacks:

-Combine goat cheese, garlic, 1/2 teaspoon salt and 1/2 teaspoon black pepper in a small bowl.
 Arrange 1/2 of the eggplant slices on a platter.
-Spoon 1-2 teaspoons goat cheese over.
-Top with 1 large basil leaf.
-Place tomato slice over basil.
-Spread 1-2 teaspoons goat cheese over tomato.
-Place second eggplant slice over goat cheese.
+Spoon 1 to 2 teaspoons goat cheese over the eggplant, then top with 1 basil leaf.
+Place a tomato slice over the basil and spread 1 to 2 teaspoons goat cheese over the tomato.
+Place a second eggplant slice over the goat cheese.
 Top with one teaspoon goat cheese and basil leaf.
-Lightly drizzle 2-3 teaspoons Tomato Coulis over and around the eggplant stack.
+Lightly drizzle 2 to 3 teaspoons Tomato Coulis over and around the eggplant stack.
 Garnish with one teaspoon grated Pecorino Romano cheese.
 Serve immediately.

 Tomato Coulis: